 Delaney nodded.
 “Detective.”

 “Thanks, coffee would be welcome,” he said.
 “I take it black.”
-She poured and picked up the steaming mugs, turning to see Torrance was already perched on a stool at the kitchen’s Central Island.
+She poured and picked up the steaming mugs, turning to see Torrance was perched on a stool at the kitchen’s Central Island flipping through his notebook.
 Delaney set down the mugs and sat facing him.
 The collar of his blue shirt was open again, showing his strong neck and that sexy triangle of dark hair.
 Delaney knew some women didn’t care for chest hair on a man.
 She loved it.
-To her it broadcast primal masculinity.
-“So, detective, what new questions have you come up with that bring you here on a Saturday?”
+To her, it broadcast primal masculinity.
+“So, detective, what new questions have you come up with that brings you here on a Saturday?”